JuliaPalacios/Covid19_Analyses/README.md

 2. sites_ref.R removes sites that are not in the reference sequence and subset_filter.R will filter sites that have more than 20% of missing data.

 3. Accessing the sequences is slow.
-You can subset_fasta.R
+You can subset data with subset_fasta.R

 2. Quick estimates are generated with fast_covid.R